-This year we invited Dr. Fenton Litwiller from the University of Manitoba as the Keynote speaker and Fern Delamere Memorial Lecture to commemorate the 28th year of the Symposium, as well as part of the Hallman Lecture Series.
-This lecture is supported by the Lyle S. Hallman Professional Endowment Fund.
+This year we welcome Dr. Linda Oakleaf, Department of Kinesiology, Missouri State University as the Keynote speaker and Kevin Eshkawkogan, President and CEO of Indigenous Tourism Ontario as the Fern Delamere Memorial Lecture to commemorate the 29th year of the Symposium.
+These lectures are supported by the Lyle S. Hallman Endowment Fund.

 Presentations and posters are either completed research studies, or works in progress.
 Case studies, philosophical pieces, literature reviews, conceptual development papers, and completed empirical studies are all included.
 Abstracts are subject to a blind review process.
 Presentations will be 15 minutes with discussion, and posters will be displayed throughout the conference, including dedicated poster discussion time.
 We invite graduate students (and senior undergraduate students pursuing research) interested in any aspect of leisure, recreation, sport, and tourism research to attend the symposium, and to take advantage of this unique opportunity for scholarly and professional growth.